bhk/rio/concepts.md

 problems for programmers.
 Unit tests may work one run, and fail the next.
 Programs working for months may suddenly fail.
 Instead, we should prefer clearly specified behavior.
-JavaScript's HashMap enumeration behavior is a good example of avoiding undefined behavior.
+JavaScript's HashMap enumeration behavior is a good example of a design that avoids undefined behavior.

 Under no circumstances is it acceptable to use the C language's "all bets are off" definition of undefined behavior.
 When you cannot place any bounds